vosechu/PCSprojects/exams/exam2/readme.md

-the car should have a class variable ... reproduce (think Disney) the car should be initialized with instance variables the car should have an array of passengers if the car the car is full it should not accept any more passengers

-the car should have a hash describing maintenance schedule
+the car should have a class variable ... reproduce (think Disney) the car should be initialized with instance variables the car should have an array of passengers if the car the car is full it should not accept any more passengers, unless it is Collette, in which case we can squeeze her in the car should have a hash describing maintenance schedule car will enter debug mode for poking around instance vars